jeyojey/1D-Adder-Convolutional-Neural-Network/README.md

 ```
 # Citing
-The concept of AdderNet application for short-reach optical channel equalization for single dimensional (1D) signal processing has been published by "Y. Osadchuk, et al., “Adder Convolutional Neural Network Equalizer for RRM-based O-band Optical Amplification-free 200 GBd OOK Transmission,” in 2024 European Conference on Optical Communication (ECOC), 2024"
+The concept of AdderNet application for short-reach optical channel equalization for single-dimensional (1D) signal processing has been published by Y. Osadchuk et al., “Adder Convolutional Neural Network Equalizer for RRM-based O-band Optical Amplification-free 200 GBd OOK Transmission,” in 2024 European Conference on Optical Communication (ECOC), 2024.

 # References
 [1] [AdderNet: Do We Really Need Multiplications in Deep Learning?](https://arxiv.org/abs/1912.13200)